opencv/opencv/modules/core/doc/basic_structures.rst

                       reshape(1). // make Nx3 1-channel matrix out of Nx1 3-channel.
                                   // Also, an O(1) operation
                          t(); // finally, transpose the Nx3 matrix.
-                              // This involves copying of all the elements
+                              // This involves copying all the elements

 .. index:: Mat::t